rcap107/rcap107.github.io/content/posts/about-me/intro-blog.md

 draft: false
 hidemeta: false
 comments: false
-description: "Something about this blog"
+summary: "Something about the content you should expect from this blog."
 # canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false